Traveling To Tenerife, Spain

 Finally, you've to present evidence to prove that you can support your stay in Spain.
 You can select the option that works best for you, with a balance equivalent to €70.77 x the number of days in Spain.
 For example, a traveler visiting Spain for ten days should show a minimum balance of €707.7 ( €70.77 x 10 days).
 You can select multiple options, but evidence of each is required.

 After completing the application, make sure to sign it.
 You do not have to affix your photo on the application.

 Children require a Schengen visa to travel to Spain.
 In addition to all the standard documents, you've to provide the following:

-If the child travels with one of the parents, then there must be an notarized permission letter issued from the other parent.
-In case of the parents’ absence (divorce, death, etc.), a relevant official certificate (i.e divorce, death and etc.) must be presented.
+If the child travels with one of the parents, then a notarized permission letter must be issued from the other parent.
+In case of the parents' absence (divorce, death, etc.), a relevant official certificate (i.e., divorce, death and etc.) must be presented.
 Additionally, copies of IDs of parents are also required.

-While not required, it is preferred that for children who go to school - a reference letter from the relevant school: address and contacts of the school, signature and stamp of the person in charge, and reference to the Embassy should be noted in the letter.
+While not required, it is preferred that for children who go to school - a reference letter from the relevant school: address and contacts of the school, signature, stamp of the person in charge, and reference to the Embassy should be noted in the letter.

-Because most Schengen countries provide public healthcare, travel insurance is required to obtain a Spanish Schengen visa, so visitors don’t become a financial burden on Spain's health system in the event of unforeseen issues.
+Because most Schengen countries provide public healthcare, travel insurance is required to obtain a Spanish Schengen visa, so visitors don't become a financial burden on Spain's health system in unforeseen issues.
 The insurance should explicitly meet these requirements:

 Pro Tip: Check if your employer provides mandatory travel insurance coverage.
-Often that works if you present a letter/insurance card along with coverage details highlighting the coverage amount.
+That works if you present a letter/insurance card and coverage details highlighting the coverage amount.